 What are the advantages of FSAs and HSAs?

 FSAs and HSAs are like medical IRAs, allowing you to save money tax-free against future expenses.
-And the tax payoffs are significant.
-They reduce your taxable income, resulting in lower income tax payments each year.
-They provide a safe means of saving money for health-related expenses — once you’ve put aside the money, you can’t use it for anything except qualifying expenses without penalty.
+And the tax payoffs can be significant.
+They can reduce your taxable income, potentially resulting in lower income tax payments each year.
+They can provide a safe means of saving money for health-related expenses — once you’ve put aside the money, you usually can’t use it for anything except qualifying medical expenses without penalty.